cdscacth/linuxmuster-scripts/README.md

 # linuxmuster-scripts

-helper scripts for our school server solution
+Helper scripts for our school server solution
+* linbo → helper scripts for linbo
+* school day → Check if today is a school day.